odennav/vmware-vsphere-sddc-private-cloud/README.md

 Completed successfully
 ```

-After deployment, verify that the NSX ManagerNSX Manager UI comes up by accessing the
+After deployment, verify that the NSX Manager UI comes up by accessing the
-following URL, https://192.168.10.15 on your browser.
+following URL, `192.168.10.15` on your browser.

 ### NSX IP-Pools Setup